 How Apple Cider Vinegar is Made

 Apple cider vinegar comes from apples that go through the process of fermentation.
-Fermentation turns them into acetic acid, which is a main active ingredient in vinegar and may be responsible for its health benefits.
+Fermentation turns them into acetic acid, which is the main active ingredient in vinegar and may be responsible for its health benefits.

-It also contains Acetobacter and lactobacillus that are probiotic bacteria.
+It also contains Acetobacter and lactobacillus which are probiotic bacteria.
 Apple cider has been used for a long time, both in cooking and its health benefits to humans.
 People nowadays make various claims for its use, ranging from aiding weight loss to improving digestion and beyond.

 Nutritional Value of Apple Cider Vinegar

 |Energy||21 Kcal [90KJ]|